 CBD’s anti-inflammatory and antioxidant properties make it an excellent ingredient for face serums.
 Like regular serums, these products are designed to reduce the signs of aging and improve the overall health and appearance of the face, making it look more youthful and vibrant.

-One of the only products of its kind, CBDfx’s Rejuvediol CBD face oil serum is designed to help with dryness, inflammation, acne, and signs of aging such as wrinkles and fine lines (Medicals claims or any other health benefits use suggestions are according to the company’s website and haven’t been verified by us).
+According to CBDfx, its Rejuvediol CBD face oil serum is designed to help with dryness, inflammation, acne, and signs of aging such as wrinkles and fine lines.

 This topical contains 250 mg of full-spectrum CBD extract in a 30 ml container, which gives it a potency of 8 mg per ml.
 The serum costs $59.99 for 250 mg of CBD.
 This translates to about $0.24 per mg of CBD.

-It also has many other ingredients with skin benefits, such as rose and chamomile extract, jojoba and vetiver oil, and vitamin E. Essentially, this product combines full-spectrum CBD oil with compounds commonly used in regular serums, allowing you to benefit from both.
+It also has many other skincare ingredients, such as rose and chamomile extract, jojoba and vetiver oil, and vitamin E. Essentially, this product combines full-spectrum CBD oil with compounds commonly used in regular serums, allowing you to benefit from both.

 There’s a good reason CBD massage oil is becoming popular.
-A massage is meant to promote relaxation and reduce pain and discomfort: benefits for which CBD’s anti-inflammatory, calming, and pain-relieving properties make an excellent match.
+A massage is meant to promote relaxation and reduce physical discomfort: benefits for which CBD’s anti-inflammatory, calming, and other helpful properties make an excellent match.

 The best part about CBD massage oil is that you don’t need to go to a spa and can use it on your own to help relieve physical and mental stress and discomfort.